chang2000/rolling-vimrc/README.md

-## Some Loooooonglasting Issuse with this configuration:
+## Some Loooooonglasting Issues with this configuration:

 * Color Display